-A mystic, Episcopal priest and radical theologian, Dr. Fox explains how creativity is our true nature and how all of us are creative; what creativity is, where it comes from, how to tap into it; and how it is ultimately the expression of the divine within (However you label “the divine” does not necessarily matter.
+A mystic, Episcopal priest, and radical theologian, Dr. Fox explains how creativity is our true nature and how all of us are creative.
+He summarizes what creativity is, where it comes from, how to tap into it, and how it is ultimately the expression of the divine within (However you label “the divine” does not necessarily matter.
 Even if you are atheist, you are still creative, and this book still applies to you!).

-I highly recommend this book to any artist, musician, or writer.
+I highly recommend Creativity: Where the Divine and the Human Meet to any artist, musician, or writer.
 I recommend this brilliant piece of writing to anyone who is interested in a thorough view of the creative process and where it comes from.
 I would also recommend this reading to anyone who desires to learn more about the mystic, allegorical view of the Christian scriptures.
 I found his book quite engaging, easy to read, and very deep and profound.
 It challenged me to think about the role of creativity in my life.

 A bit about the author, Matthew Fox:

 Dr. Fox has written thirty books including Original Blessing, The Coming of the Cosmic Christ, A Spirituality Named Compassion, The Reinvention of Work, The Hidden Spirituality of Men, and Christian Mystics.
 He is also the recipient of many awards for his work.
 Matthew Fox lives in California.

 To learn more about Matthew Fox or to obtain a copy of Creativity: Where the Divine and the Human Meet, visit matthewfox.org.

 3 replies on “Book Review: Creativity: Where the Divine and the Human Meet by Matthew Fox”

 Hey there!
 This post could not be written any better!
 Reading this post reminds me of my good old room mate!
 He always kept talking about this.
 I will forward this write-up to him.
 Fairly certain he will have a good read.
 Many thanks for sharing!